This page explains screening mammograms, imaging exams that are done to find breast cancer.

 Why should I have a screening mammogram?

 Screening mammograms help find breast cancers early, before you or your doctor can feel any changes in your breasts.
 This means we find the cancer when it is smaller and can be treated more easily.
-This can save a woman’s life, since the earlier cancer is found, the higher the chance of cure.
+This can save a woman's life.
+When cancer is found early, the chance of cure is higher.

 When should I get a screening mammogram?

 Several groups have guidelines about screening mammograms, including the American Cancer Society (ACS), the United States Preventive Services Task Force (USPSTF), and the National Comprehensive Cancer Network (NCCN).
 Each of these groups suggests a different timeline for testing.
-But, they all agree that starting yearly screening mammography at age 40 saves the most lives.
+All groups agree that starting yearly screening mammography at age 40 saves the most lives.

 - Some women might choose to start screening later than age 40.
 They may also choose to have screening less often, such as every other year.